Are You The Family Scapegoat? How To Know And What You Can Do About It

 Do you feel like the family scapegoat?

 Here are the signs that you might be the family scapegoat and some steps you can take to heal and communicate with your family about your feelings.
+These signs may be negative effects on your mental health or relationships.

-Feeling ignored
+Feeling Ignored

 If you're the family scapegoat, your family may not give you enough attention and may prefer to freeze you out.
 They can even go so far as to humiliate you in front of others and can have difficulty acknowledging and accepting your thoughts.